Kha23i/Nashville-housing/README.md

 [Data Source](https://www.kaggle.com/datasets/tmthyjames/nashville-housing-data).

-In this Project I upload the Dataset to SQL from Microsoft Excel worksheet as a first step
+In this Project I upload the Dataset to SQL server from Microsoft Excel worksheet as a first step

 There are 56000 rows and 19 columns